kholt-RH/OpenShiftWorkshop/README.md

 OpenShift Console
 Red Hat OpenShift as an application platform helps customers focus on improving application development and delivery, securely at scale, by bringing development, operations, and security teams together on a single platform and reducing the complexities associated with modern application architectures and hybrid cloud infrastructures.

-Today I wanted to walk you through a few of what I call “quality of life” features of the platform for both developers and administrators - the things that help these roles get their jobs done and as a result drives better business outcomes.
+Today I wanted to walk you through a few of what we call “quality of life” features of the platform for both developers and administrators - the things that help these roles get their jobs done and as a result drives better business outcomes.

 Build & Deploy Application (Developer View)
 	Create Project (Parksmap-Web)
 Let’s start with the developer perspective.
-Just as with traditional “desktop” based development- I need a way to organize my applications, configurations, dependencies, etc.
+Just as with traditional “desktop” based development- We need a way to organize my applications, configurations, dependencies, etc.

 In a multi-tenant environment, a Kubernetes namespace provides a mechanism to scope resources in a cluster, and in OpenShift, a project is a Kubernetes namespace with additional annotations that allows a community of users to organize and manage their content in isolation from other communities.
-So lets go ahead and create a project that we will work within today.
+Lets go ahead and create a project that we will work within today.

 ![first image](images/image1.png)

-[click on Project tab] Now once we’ve created our project, lets view it and talk to some functionality you are provided here in the OpenShift console.
+[click on Project tab] Now once we’ve created our project, lets view it and talk to some functionality you are provided with in the OpenShift console.
 	Project Overview
  ![second image](images/image2.png)

 Projects have role based access controls and users must be given access and permissions to projects by administrators.
 For example, developers get edit access while testers get read only access.
 There are two types of RBAC roles and bindings that control authorization (Cluster & Local RBAC).
 Admins utilize cluster roles and bindings to control who has various access levels to the OCP platform itself and all projects within it.
-Your developers use local roles and bindings to control who has access to their project.
+Developers use local roles and bindings to control who has access to their project.

 **Developer Catalog**